AAA header

 The Vaudeville accordion stars were soon hired by the radio stations.
 By the late 1930s, one could hear accordions playing on the live radio programs all over the country.
 Many of the founders of the AAA performed weekly on the radio (these founders were all working in New York City):

-The video above is Joan Grauman’s workshop on the same topic
+The video below is Joan Grauman’s workshop on the same topic

 presented at the 2017 AAA Festival in Princeton, New Jersey.